-Burg Eltz is a castle buit on a hill during the 12th century.
-It is located in the valley of the Elz creek, which separates the Maifeld from the Eifel, south of the village on the boundary of the local municipality Wierschem in Rhineland-Palatinate at 320 m altitude.
-The building is one of the best-known castles in Germany.
+The Eltz castle is an elevated castle from the 12th century.
+It is located in the valley of the Elz creek, which separates the Maifeld from the Eifel, south of the village on the boundary of the local community of Wierschem in Rhineland-Palatinate at an altitude of 320 m.
+The building is one of the most famous castles in Germany.
 Like Bürresheim Castle and Lissingen Castle, it is one of those fortifications in the Eifel that could never be conquered.

 Story, Camera, Editor : Bert Schwarz

 This castle is exceptional for many different reasons.
 To really appreciate this, you have to study the history of this place, even if it is usually rather boring.
 Comprehensive, and especially with the dates, you will find information on Wikipedia, which we only want to touch on here.